wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 foo | echo "test"
 ```

-As you can see, `set -e` is far from enough.
+As you can see, `set -e` is far from enough in terms of debugging.
 Usually, a pipeline will not stop when the faliing command is in the middle of the pipeline because `set -e` only looks at the exit code of the last command in the pipeline.

 ### `set -o pipefail`
 This is where `set -o pipeline` comes in.
 This will modify the exit status of the last command of the pipeline to: